 RRFC: What got you started as an audio engineer/producer?

-Doug: Just wrapped up a live album with Jonathan Edwards.
-He’s known for big songs in the ’70’s, “Shanty” and “Sunshine.” …There is a TV station in Palmer, Mass. about a half hour from me here in Springfield, and one of the board members on this particular TV station happens to be a huge music buff, and he side-jobs as a videographer and he has full use of this TV station.
+[break] Doug: Just wrapped up a live album with Jonathan Edwards.
+He’s known for big songs in the ’70’s, “Shanty” and “Sunshine.” …One of the board members on this particular TV station happens to be a huge music buff, and he side-jobs as a videographer and he has full use of this TV station.
 What he does is he’ll…Any big national acts like Rick Derringer, Robin Trower, Les Dudek, all the big names of blues, if they’re supporting an album or supporting a tour or whatever the case may be, they’ll swing in and do a one-hour shoot with five high-depth cameras in front of a live audience.
 My position in this particular project is being the front of the house supplier and also tracking the session, and then we’ll track eight to ten songs or whatever they can fit into an hour in front of that live audience.
 Then we bring it back to the studio, we mix it down, and then send it back to the TV station or the video studio, and they drop my audio in their video, and then it gets released wherever they happen to be slated, whether YouTube or a documentary or a movie or whatever the case may be.
 That happens two, three times a month, It’s kind of a cool gig.
 It’s great for students as well, because they are able to attend the actual tracking.
 They get involved in the micing, they get involved of routing and things of that nature.
 We get there long before the band shows up and get the PA set up, so they’re not only looking at just a sterile environment as a studio and can be really in control, but it helps them in troubleshooting, because once your studio is up and running and everything is kind of labeled out and tacked down and taped up, there’s not really a whole lot that goes wrong other than some glitches that’ll happen and some DAWs versus the others.

 RRFC: What can an extern do in his off time to impress you when he or she gets back in the studio?